SNAP Benefits in Tennessee: How to Apply and Qualify

 Eligibility Criteria for SNAP in Tennessee

-• Income Limits: Your household must meet specific income and resource limits, which vary by household size and composition.
+• Income Limits: Your household must meet specific income and resource limits, which vary based on size, age, and disability status.

-• Residency Requirements: You must live in Tennessee and apply for benefits in the county where you reside.
+• Residency Requirements: You must be a resident of Tennessee and apply for benefits in the county where you live.

-• Citizenship Status: Each household member needs a qualifying citizenship or immigration status and must provide or apply for a Social Security number.
+• Citizenship Status: Each person in your household must have a specific citizenship or qualified non-citizen status and provide a Social Security number.

-• Work Requirements: Most able-bodied adults must register for work, and stricter time limits apply to able-bodied adults without dependents unless they meet certain work or training hours.
+• Work Requirements: Most adults must register for work and accept suitable employment, with stricter rules for able-bodied adults without dependents.

-• Special Conditions: The Tennessee SNAP benefits eligibility rules may differ for households with seniors, people with disabilities, or college students.
+• Special Conditions: SNAP benefits eligibility for Tennessee has different rules for seniors, people with disabilities, and college students, which may affect income tests or work requirements.

 Download Benny app to save on groceries